dfinity/hardware-wallet-cli/README.md

 A CLI to interact with the Internet Computer App on Ledger Nano S/X devices.

+## Important Note

+The CLI does NOT support tokens with different than eight decimals at the moment.

+**Do NOT USE the cli to transfer ckETH tokens.**

 ## Quick Start

 - Install `node >= 18.13.0`.